Configuration File

 Agent auth-forward settings

-auth_forward is configured per agent (claude, codex, amp, kimi, opencode) at three
+auth_forward is configured per agent (claude, codex, amp, kimi, opencode, grok) at three

 layers, with most-specific wins: